IRS Certified Letter: What It Means and What to Do Next

 Frequently Asked Questions

-• Can I appeal an IRS decision after receiving a certified letter?
+Can I ignore an IRS certified letter?

 Marc The CPA's Tax Blog